01 of 06

 Mountains Mean Waterfalls

 Colorado’s towering mountains mean great hikes and stunning views.
 They also mean amazing waterfalls — some of the best in the world.

 Although Colorado doesn’t have an ocean, it does have thousands of miles of rivers and many alpine lakes, which often contribute to dramatic waterfalls.
 You can see many mini waterfalls spewing down the canyon as you drive up canyons, like the Big Thompson Canyon toward Rocky Mountain National Park.
 The occasional large-scale fall is visible from the road, too.

-If you want to get up close to Colorado’s waterfalls, some are hidden deep in the secrets of the mountains, along a challenging hike, while a handful are a short and easy walk from a trailhead.
+If you want to get up close to Colorado’s waterfalls, some are hidden deep in the secrets of the mountains along a challenging hike, while a handful are a short and easy walk from a trailhead or even parking lot.

 So gauge your ability, time and adventure scale and pick your favorite waterfall hike.

 Here are five of our all-time favorites.Continue to 2 of 6 below.